chen890/Final-Research-Project---IES/README.md

 IES - Israeli Employment Service
 This project is to investigate success factors of the Employment Circuits program of the IES.
+Data from 2014-2019 on job seekers in the program.
+Data is secret due its sensitivity on job seekers information

 To see the analysis download the HTML files and than open them (python HTML).